seoulai/seoulai.github.io/hackathon.md

         state,
     ):
         if state["buy_signal"]:
-            # Enter action_name as a parameter of set_actions
+            # Enter action_name as a parameter of actions dictionary.
             return self.action("buy_all")
         elif state["sell_signal"]:
             return self.action("sell_20per")
         else:
-            return self.action(0)    # You can enter the index of the action_name defined in set_actions as a parameter.
+            return self.action(0)    # You can enter the index of the action_name as a parameter.
 ```

 #### postprocess